A Two-Level Cascading Waterfalls

 There are cottages for rent.
 But the number of cottages may not be enough for the influx of visitors during the summer season.

-Road to Balagbag Falls
+The Road to Balagbag Falls

 From the bridge, you can see the road to Balagbag Falls.
 It is, for now, rough but passable even for light vehicles.
 But when we visited the resort, construction of a cemented road is on-going.
 I do not hate development.
-But when it goes unchecked, it often results to the destruction of the environment.
+But when it goes unchecked, it often results in the destruction of the environment.
 What God has created is already perfect.
-Nature may not be suitable or inconvenient for human habitation, but in the end we all depend on what the environment can provide us.
+Nature may not be suitable or inconvenient for human habitation, but in the end, we all depend on what the environment can provide us.

-Of course, there are advantages of having a concrete road.
+Of course, there are advantages to having a concrete road.
 It means convenience to reach Balagbag Falls.
 But, sometimes too much development destroys natural wonders.
 If given a choice, I would rather trek in a rough road to Balagbag Falls.
 The environment surrounding the falls is fragile.
 The number of visitors trekking to the falls should somehow be regulated to minimize the impact on the environment.